danielq1985/rfm_update/README.md

 - The dataset is from a CRM from a sprinkler service company.
 - Our questions:
   - Who are our customers?
+    - How many different types of customers do we have?
+    -
   - How can we leverage our data with specific marketing?
+  - How do we serve them in their current state?
+  - How do we get them to the next level?